IPS-Eye-White

 Is the Bible the Word of God?
 Those who take the question seriously, gather the available evidence, and examine the difficulties, will discover that the accumulated evidence falls very heavily on the side of the reliability and credibility of the Bible...
 There is more than enough compelling reason to embrace the Bible for what it claims to be...
 God's Word.

-Pl Note: Continue on to Part 5: Differences and Discrepancies in the Old Testament
+Continue To Chapter 5: Differences and Discrepancies in the Old Testament

 Skeptics are often unfamiliar with the languages used in the Scriptures, particularly how certain Hebrew and Greek words and phrases were used.
-Few are familiar with the cultural influences of the time.
-They do not always seem to recognize the variety of literary genres used, nor that the historical portions of the Bible were never meant to be precise chronological records.
+Few are familiar with the cultural influences of the time, do not seem to recognize the variety of literary genres used, and that the historical portions of the Bible were never meant to be precise chronological records.
 But, perhaps most of all, skeptics seem to have an abysmal lack of knowledge about Christianity itself.
-Additionally critics often forget that the books of the Old Testament are some of the oldest in our possession, hand copied countless times over many centuries, which makes it impossible to expect that human error never crept in, especially when it came to numerals.
-What is however, important to remember is that none of the variations alter a single teaching or doctrine of the Bible... most being very minor.
-CLICK HEREl
+HERE

 Endnotes (Chapter 4)